coccinelle/coccinelle/commons/readme.txt

 to use cpp and pre-process many files that have such configuration issue.
-Another solution is to centralize all the cpp issue in one file, features.ml.cpp, that acts as a generic wrapper for other librairies and depending on the configuration actually call the external library or provide a fake empty services indicating that the service is not present.
+Another solution is to centralize all the cpp issue in one file, features.ml.cpp, that acts as a generic wrapper for other libraries and depending on the configuration actually call the external library or provide a fake empty services indicating that the service is not present.
 So you should have a ../configure that call cpp on features.ml.cpp